 But the opposite can be true.
 If you have a type of depression where you are self-medicating with carbohydrates, the SSRI may help to blunt that effect so you stop eating 2 bags of bagels and 2 bags of jelly beans every day.
 And you lose weight.

 Basically, it’s a matter of context.
 Moving on

 DA/NE Based Antidepressants and Weight

-Although SSRI’s were one of the most used antidepressants, it became fairly clear that all forms of depression were not related to serotonin.
+Although SSRI’s are one of the most used antidepressants and certainly one of the earliest forms, it became fairly clear that all forms of depression were not related to serotonin.
 The other two primary neurochemicals dopamine (DA) and norepinephrine (NE) also play a role.
 And there are drugs that work essentially like the SSRI class of drugs in that they inhibit the reuptake of those neurochemicals.

-This is importance because DA is heavily involved in the reward pathways of the brain (Note for the nitpickers: I am full aware that reward is related to more than DA, that opiods are involved and the whole liking and wanting thing are separate.
-I am trying to keep this a little less technical so don’t bother me.)
+This is importance because DA is heavily involved in the reward pathways of the brain.
+Note for the nitpickers: I am full aware that reward is related to more than DA, that opiods are involved and the whole liking and wanting thing are separate.
+I am trying to keep this a little less technical so don’t bother me please.